phpscott/open-source/FilmhubIngestor/README.md

 6. "buildmrss": This will take the MRSS items in XML format and build complete MRSS files based on Filmhub Genres (main).

 - "all": This runs all the above events.
+- "build": This will create directories in the data folder.
+This requires the data folder to be `chmod 777`.

 **Example Run:**